MA EPHT - Nitrates and Nitrites

 What is the drinking water standard for nitrates and nitrites?

-The U.S. Environmental Protection Agency (EPA) and Massachusetts Maximum Contaminant Levels are 10 milligrams per liter (mg/L) for total nitrate and nitrite (and 10 mg/L for nitrate and 1 mg/L for nitrite for transient non-community systems).
+The U.S. Environmental Protection Agency (EPA) and Massachusetts Department of Environmental Protection (MassDEP) Maximum Contaminant Level (MCL) is 10 milligrams per liter (mg/L) for total nitrate and nitrite.
+For transient non-community systems, the MCL is 10 mg/L for nitrate and 1 mg/L for nitrite.

 What are the testing requirements for nitrates and nitrites?

-All public water systems are required to test for nitrate and nitrite at each entry point to the distribution system (after water is treated and before it enters the pipes that bring water to customers).
-Surface water systems are required to test quarterly (every three months) and groundwater systems are required to test for nitrate and nitrite every year.
-The Massachusetts Department of Environmental Protection (MassDEP) reviews the testing plan for each public water system and adjusts it according to past sample results and other considerations.
+All public water systems are required to test for nitrate and nitrite at each entry point to the distribution system.
+This is after water is treated and before it enters the pipes that bring water to customers.
+Surface water systems are required to test quarterly (every three months).
+Groundwater systems are required to test every year.
+MassDEP reviews the testing plan for each public water system.
+Plans may be adjusted depending on past sample results or other considerations.

 Additional resources